Alabama Motorcycle Permit Practice Test 2026

 Where to Take the Test

 The motorcycle permit test is taken at any Alabama Law Enforcement Agency (ALEA) driver license examining office.
 Walk-ins are generally accepted at testing locations.
+The written test is available in English, Arabic, Chinese.

 Gear and Equipment Requirements